Holywell Cemetery

-Holywell Cemetery is next to St Cross Church in Oxford, England.
-The cemetery is behind the church in St Cross Road, south of Holywell Manor on Manor Road and north of Longwall Street, in the parish of Holywell.
+Holywell Cemetery lies behind St Cross Church in St Cross Road, Oxford, England, south of Holywell Manor on Manor Road and north of Longwall Street, in the parish of Holywell.

 History

-In the mid 19th century, the graveyards of the six parishes in central Oxford became full, so Merton College made some of its land available to form the cemetery in 1847.
+In the mid-19th century, the graveyards of the six parishes in central Oxford became full, so Merton College made some of its land available to form the cemetery in 1847.

 The cemetery was established along with Osney Cemetery and St Sepulchre's Cemetery.
-In 1855, new burials were forbidden at all Oxford city churches, apart from in existing vaults.
+In 1855, new burials were forbidden at all Oxford city churches, apart from existing vaults.

-The cemetery is now a wildlife refuge with many birds (including pheasants that nest there) and butterflies, as well as small and larger mammals, including Muntjac deer and foxes.
+The cemetery is now a wildlife refuge with many birds (including pheasants that nest there), butterflies, and small and larger mammals, including muntjac deer and foxes.
 Hedgehogs are also known to live there.

 Notable interments and memorials

 A number of well-known people are buried in the cemetery, including: